Why do I need certified copies and how can I obtain them?

 A certified copy is a copy of a document that has been legally certified in Germany.
 It means a stamp would be attached to the copy that proves it is identical to the original document.
-It does not verify that the original document is valid.
+Many authorities do not want your original documents, but a certified copy of them - as the originals must be preserved from loss or any other damage.

-Ordinary translators cannot certify copies of documents.
-Some of them might offer to do so, but the result will be fake and not accepted by the authorities.
+Regular translators cannot provide you with a certified copy of your documents.
+Some of them may offer to do so, but the result will be fake and not accepted by the authorities.
 Make sure to go to a sworn translator if you need your documents translated and certified.
+You can find sworn translators, for instance, at justiz-dolmetscher.de or bdue.de.